 I will always have you look at the shape and color BEFORE I start the treatment so we can make any adjustments needed to make you happy.
 The service can be a little uncomfortable for those who are more sensitive.
 However, there is an anesthetic applied during to keep this to a minimum to where it is completely tolerable.
 The procedure takes about 2 hours or less.

 - Do not work out the day of the procedure

-- Do not take Fish Oil or Vitamin E one week prior to the procedure (natural blood thinners)
+- Do not take Fish Oil or Vitamin E a couple of days prior to the procedure (natural blood thinners)

-- Do not wax or tint your eyebrows 3 days prior to the procedure.
+- Do not wax your eyebrows 2 days prior to the procedure.

 - Do not drink alcohol 24 – 48 hours before your appointment

 - Do not consume coffee before your procedure

 Day of Treatment

 - Blot brows if oozing occurs.
 This is just lymphatic fluid trying to heal the area.